Southwest Oregon Construction Report

 The following report includes ODOT highways in Josephine, Jackson, Coos, Curry and Douglas counties.
-This report will cover Feb.
-28-March 6, 2020.
+This report will cover March 6-13 2020.

 Pedestrian routes: Where traffic is routed through or around a work zone, pedestrians, including those with disabilities, will also be provided routes through or around the work zone.